T1mesc/Rubiks-Cube-Simulator/README.md

 Current Functions:
 * Button "Empty" for initialization
 * Button "Full" for a completed cube
-* 6 Buttons for adding different colors
+* 6 Buttons for adding different colors on each side
 * Number of each color could be added up to 8 times
 * Color of any available cell could be covered
 * Button "Info"